 I dropped a pebble into the water, then stood and watched the ripple effect that it created.
-I repeated this over and over, one pebble after another as I contemplated my words and the ripple effect they create in other people and in the world.
+I repeated this over and over.
+One pebble after another, as I contemplated my words, and the ripple effect they created in other people and in the world.

-To champion hope in this world the easiest thing for us to begin with is our words.
-There are enough damaging words thrown around, with little thought behind their lasting impact.
-It doesn’t take much to say something kind and encouraging – to lift someone up rather than to bring them down.
+To champion hope in this world, the easiest thing for us to begin with is our words.
+There are enough damaging words flimsily thrown around, with little thought behind their lasting impact.
+It doesn’t take much to say something kind and encouraging – to lift someone up, instead of bringing them down.

 Positive words attract positive emotions and even science has observed how “positive emotions enhance mental abilities such as creative thinking, cognitive flexibility, and the processing of information” (Belle Beth Cooper, 2014).

-And whilst it’s often easy to join in with a group speaking negatively of someone elses efforts, it takes courage to stand up and say, “well actually I applaud them for giving it a go,” or, “it may not have worked out, but it’s probably an invaluable experience for them.”
+And whilst it’s often easy to join in with a group speaking negatively of someone else’s efforts, it takes courage to stand up amongst your peers and say, “well, actually I applaud them for giving it a go,” or, “it may not have worked out, but it’s probably an invaluable experience for them.”

 “A word of encouragement during a failure is worth more than an hour of praise after success.” —Unknown (Morris, 2012)

 Unfortunately, the opposite is true also – negative words, words of discouragement also have a ripple effect.
 For some of us, when we hear negativity we are able to block it out, reduce it’s power or re-channel the energy into motivation.
-But for many that are already going through a difficult situation, are feeling hurt, vulnerable or have been subjected to on-going verbal abuse, the result can be significant – a damaged self-esteem, self doubt, loss of hope or a negative outlook on life.
-I have personally experienced and also seen others go from feeling happy and confident, to reduced to tears or feeling so small and wanting to give up in a matter of moments, just because of someones discouraging or mean words, has demonstrated clearly to me, the power of our words.
+But for many that are already going through a difficult situation, are feeling hurt, vulnerable, or have been subjected to on-going verbal abuse, the result can be significant – a damaged self-esteem, self doubt, loss of hope or a negative outlook on life.
+Having seen first hand, loved ones reduced to tears, or feelings of inadequacy in a matter of moments, just because of someones discouraging or mean words, has demonstrated clearly to me, the power of our words.

 Words are Powerful